 Introduction to NMI

 Norfund and IFU, the Norwegian and Danish governmental investment funds for developing countries, represent the Norwegian and Danish States.
 The private investors are DNB Livsforsikring, Ferd, KLP, Lauritzen Fonden, PBU, Storebrand , TD Veen and Koldingvej 2, Billund A/S.

 NMI is registered with The Financial Supervisory Authority of Norway as Alternative Investment Fund Manager (AIFM).
 The NMI Funds are not subject to supervision from The Financial Supervisory Authority of Norway.

-NMI currently has 12 employees in Oslo (HQ), Copenhagen, Delhi and Nairobi.
+NMI currently has offices in Oslo (HQ), Copenhagen, Jakarta, Delhi and Nairobi.